andrewalexander/lambda-talk/README.md

-# Carbon Hackathon AWS Lambda Hacks
+# AWS Lambda for Hackathons
 ## TL;DR for lambda
 No server, just code.
 Code runs in response to events or on a fixed schedule.
 You are charged for execution time of your code.